puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 *  A declaration of your application in the `site` block of your `site.pp` manifest to assign your components to nodes in your infrastructure.

-Once an application is defined, you can use the `puppet app show` command to see it, and the `puppet job run` command to run it.
+Once an application is defined, you can use the `puppet job plan` command to see it, and the `puppet job run` command to run it.
 You can see running and completed jobs with the `puppet job list` command.